BeloveO/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-“8-true_knowledge- Addition using the value from a variable” “9-divide_and_rule- divides two environment variables” “10-love_exponent_breath- displays the power of an environment variable to another”
+“8-true_knowledge- Addition using the value from a variable” “9-divide_and_rule- divides two environment variables” “10-love_exponent_breath- displays the power of an environment variable to another” “11-binary_to_decimal- changes environment variable from base 2 to base 10”